Skip to main content

 • Customer-provided hardware (option 1) can start with 4× H200 GPUs; however, capacity must be validated based on your intended workload.

 • Actual capacity depends on concurrency levels, model selection, and usage patterns.
+For concurrent-agent capacity numbers and developer seat estimates by hardware tier, see Capacity planning.

 • Poolside validates all on-premises hardware configurations before deployment.